AZimmerman13/content_evaluator/README.md

 # content_evaluator
-By Taylor Britt, Allison Zhou, and Austin Zimmerman
+By Allison Zhou and Austin Zimmerman

 ## *THIS PROJECT IS IN PROGRESS, WE WILL BE UPDATING PERIODICALLY AS WE ATTEMPT DIFFERENT STRATEGIES AND OUR RESULTS IMPROVE*
 ```